catseye/Lariat/README.md

-**Lariat** is a project to define an abstract data type for lambda terms, consisting of six basic operations: `app`, `abs`, `var`, `resolve`, `destruct`, and `fv`.
+**Lariat** is a project to define an abstract data type for lambda terms, consisting of six basic operations: `app`, `abs`, `var`, `resolve`, `destruct`, and `freevars`.

 This repository, first and foremost, presents the definitions of these operations.
-Secondarily, it may (one day) contain implementations of this abstract data type (and possibly variations on it) in different programming languages.
+Secondarily, it may one day contain implementations of this abstract data type, and possibly variations on it, in various programming languages.

 The version of the Lariat abstract data type defined by this document